astronomyk/SimCADO/SimCADO/simcado/docs/source/Home.rst

     >>> simcado.run(src, filename="my_first_sim.fits", OBS_EXPTIME=600, OBS_NDIT=6)

 That's it.
-Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the :doc:`API` documentation
+Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the :doc:`API/simcado` documentation

 SimCADO building blocks
 -----------------------
-For a brief explanation of how SimCADO works and which classes are relevant, please see either the :doc:`Getting Started` or :doc:`SimCADO in depth <./deep_stuff/SimCADO>` section.
+For a brief explanation of how SimCADO works and which classes are relevant, please see either the :doc:`GettingStarted` or :doc:`SimCADO in depth <./deep_stuff/SimCADO>` section.

 Bugs and Issues
 ---------------